 The City is dedicated to providing full access to the City's programs, services, recreational spaces, and facilities for all people.
 As part of the FY 2020 Adopted Budget, the City Council approved funding in the General Fund to begin a thorough evaluation of city facilities and identify accommodations necessary to comply with the Americans with Disabilities Act (ADA).
-An additional \$200,000 in the General Fund is recommended in FY 2021 to complete the evaluation process.
+An additional \$200,000 in the General Fund is allocated in FY 2021 to complete the evaluation process.
 While the facility assessment has been delayed due to the COVID-19 pandemic, HR anticipates having a finalized remediation plan during FY 2021.
 To ensure the City can begin to quickly remedy key deficiencies identified in the plan, funding in the Capital Fund has been programmed starting in FY 2021.
 Following receipt of the final report, future year budgets will be modified to ensure the City can correct deficiencies in a timely manner.

-2021 2022 2023 2024 2025 Project Budget Budget Budget Budget Budget 5-Yr Total 350,000 350,000 350,000 350,000 350,000 1,750,000
+Funding S Funding Sources 2022 2023 2024 2025 Project Budget Budget Budget Budget Budget 5-Yr Total Tax Support 350,000 350,000 350,000 350,000 350,000 350,000 1,750,000

-Project: Physical Security System

-Comprehensive Plan Area: N/A (multiple)

-Anticipated Completion: N/A (recurring)
+Project: Physical Security System Comprehensive Plan Area: N/A (multiple) Anticipated Completion: N/A (recurring)

 In order to provide a safe environment for city employees and the citizens of Boise, HR and IT have identified outdated cameras and unsupported card readers at facilities throughout the City.
-Funding recommended in FY 2021 allows for the replacement of those devices.
+Funding included in FY 2021 allows for the replacement of those devices.
 Ongoing funding, in FY 2022 and beyond, will allow for regular system upkeep: replacing equipment as it becomes damaged or obsolete to ensure the system continues to function as designed.

-2021 2022 2023 2024 2025 Project Budget Budget Budget Budget Budget 5-Yr Total 358,000 130,000 130,000 130,000 130,000 878,000
+Funding S ources 2021 2022 2023 2024 2025 Project Budget Budget Budget Budget Budget 5-Yr Total Tax Support 358,000 358,000 130,000 130,000 130,000 130,000 878,000